Matthew L. McGinnis

 Matt McGinnis’s practice extends to a wide range of securities, corporate governance, restructuring, and antitrust disputes.
 Matt has helped steer clients to successful resolutions in a variety of complex civil and enforcement matters, and has a deep understanding of the litigation issues facing private equity, hedge fund, credit fund, and other asset management clients.
 Matt has significant experience in all phases of litigation, including trials and appeals, and has practiced and appeared before state and federal courts throughout the country.

-A Massachusetts Super Lawyers Rising Star, Matt also regularly advises private equity, hedge fund and other clients on a variety of securities, antitrust, and other matters.
+Matt also regularly advises private equity, hedge fund and other clients on a variety of securities, antitrust, and other matters.

 - Trial counsel for TravelCenters of America in highly expedited proceedings in Delaware Court of Chancery concerning the purported termination of a business-critical merchant contract.
 The trial culminated in judgment for our client and an award of attorneys’ fees.